Information Elicitation for Bayesian Auctions: Using Scoring Rules to Buy Knowledge from Players

 When not everything is known and the players may bluff, a player may not report ``$\bot$'' about a distribution he does not know, because he may still get some reward in case nobody knows that distribution.
-It is an interesting open problem to design crowdsourced Bayesian mechanisms when not everything is known and without the no-bluff assumption.
+It is an interesting open problem to design information elicitation mechanisms when not everything is known and without the no-bluff assumption.